Best Water Filter Options for Travel

 Clearly Filtered Pitcher

-*You can click on the links in the table to check the price and availability at Amazon.
+*You can click on the links in the table to check the price and availability.
 Or scroll down to read all the details.

 Best Water Filters for Hotel Rooms

 You never know how the water is going to taste at a hotel.
 I've been in some hotels where it's great, and others where it's horrible.

 You don't want to be stuck drinking water straight from the bathroom faucet.
 Plus, you have no idea what's lurking in that water.